 - 2 cloves garlic , minced

-- 4 Cups chicken broth
+- 4 cups low sodium chicken broth

-- 15 ounce crushed tomatoes
+- 15 ounces crushed tomatoes

-- 14 ounce diced tomatoes
+- 14 ounces diced tomatoes

-- 4 cups cooked , shredded chicken
+- 4 cups chicken , cooked and shredded

-- 1.5 cups corn , frozen or canned
+- 1.5 cups corn , frozen or canned (drained or thawed)

 - 1 chipotle pepper in adobo sauce , chopped

-- 1 Tbsp adobo sauce
+- 1 tablespoon adobo sauce

-- 2 tsp chilli powder
+- 2 teaspoons chilli powder

-- 2 tsp cumin
+- 2 teaspoons cumin

 - salt/pepper to taste

-- ½ cup Cilantro , chopped
+- ½ cup cilantro , chopped, optional

 - Serve topped with tortilla strips and an assortment of toppings.

-- Preheat oven to 350 degrees
+- Preheat the oven to 350°F.

 - Spread the strips on a parchment lined baking sheet and bake for approximately 10 minutes then toss them and bake another 5-10 minutes until lightly golden.